Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Summary and Outlook

 \section{Summary and Outlook}

 In this work, we introduced Uncertainty-Aware Surrogate-based Amortized Bayesian Inference (UA-SABI) -- a framework designed to enable efficient and reliable ABI for computationally expensive models.
 UA-SABI combines surrogate modeling and ABI while explicitly quantifying and propagating surrogate uncertainties through the inference process.
 This addresses a core limitation of existing approaches: while surrogate models can reduce the cost of generating training data for ABI, ignoring their approximation error often leads to overconfident and misleading posteriors.
-By incorporating uncertainty awareness, UA-SABI enables better calibrated and reliable inference, even under tight computational constraints.
+By incorporating uncertainty awareness, UA-SABI enables better-calibrated and reliable inference, even under tight computational constraints.

-We validated UA-SABI in both a simple toy example and a real-world problem of modeling $\text{CO}_2$ storage, highlighting its ability to produce well-calibrated posterior estimates that match those obtained with MCMC-based methods.
+We validated UA-SABI in both a simple toy example and two real-world problems of modeling $\text{CO}_2$ storage and MICP, highlighting its ability to produce well-calibrated posterior estimates that match those obtained with MCMC-based methods.
 Our experiments demonstrate the importance of sufficient training data, as low-budget ABI produces erroneous posteriors.
-Also, they show the importance of uncertainty propagation when using a surrogate: SABI results in overconfident posteriors, whereas UA-SABI correctly reflects model uncertainty in its predictions.
+Also, they show the importance of uncertainty propagation when using a surrogate: Surrogate-based ABI results in overconfident posteriors, whereas UA-SABI correctly reflects model uncertainty in its predictions.
 Moreover, we showed that the upfront computational effort of training UA-SABI is quickly offset in scenarios involving repeated inference, with amortization becoming beneficial already after a few inference runs.
+Additionally, the MICP experiment poses a challenging real-world scenario by having 1) only a limited number of model runs available, and 2) real measurement data that are not adequately captured by these model runs.

-Overall, UA-SABI offers a robust and efficient solution for more reliable and scalable inference in computationally demanding settings.
-Future work could include testing UA-SABI on models with higher-dimensional parameter spaces to further evaluate its scalability and performance.
+Overall, UA-SABI offers an efficient and reliable solution in settings that require repeated inference for computationally expensive models.
+In general, we conclude that using surrogates to generate training data can be an effective strategy for ABI when simulations are scarce or computationally expensive.
+Moreover, explicitly accounting for surrogate uncertainty in the training data improves ABI results, particularly by reducing overconfidence.